Henry I of England: Rebellion, 1115–1120

 Concerned about the succession, Henry sought to persuade Louis VI to accept his son, William Adelin, as the legitimate future Duke of Normandy, in exchange for his son's homage.
 Henry crossed into Normandy in 1115 and assembled the Norman barons to swear loyalty; he also almost successfully negotiated a settlement with Louis, affirming William's right to the Duchy in exchange for a large sum of money.
-Louis, backed by his ally Baldwin of Flanders, instead declared that he considered William Clito the legitimate heir to the Duchy.
+Louis, backed by his ally Baldwin VII of Flanders, instead declared that he considered William Clito the legitimate heir to the Duchy.

 War broke out after Henry returned to Normandy with an army to support Theobald of Blois, who was under attack from Louis.
 Henry and Louis raided each other's towns along the border, and a wider conflict then broke out, probably in 1116.
 Henry was pushed onto the defensive as French, Flemish and Angevin forces began to pillage the Normandy countryside.
 Amaury III of Montfort and many other barons rose up against Henry, and there was an assassination plot from within his own household.
-Henry's wife, Matilda, died in early 1118, but the situation in Normandy was sufficiently pressing that Henry was unable to return to England for her funeral.
+Queen Matilda died in early 1118, but the situation in Normandy was sufficiently pressing that Henry was unable to return to England for her funeral.

 Henry responded by mounting campaigns against the rebel barons and deepening his alliance with Theobald.
 Baldwin of Flanders was wounded in battle and died in September 1118, easing the pressure on Normandy from the north-east.
 Henry attempted to crush a revolt in the city of Alençon, but was defeated by Fulk and the Angevin army.
 Forced to retreat from Alençon, Henry's position deteriorated alarmingly, as his resources became overstretched and more barons abandoned his cause.
-Early in 1119, Eustace of Breteuil and Henry's daughter, Juliana, threatened to join the baronial revolt.
+Early in 1119, Henry's daughter Juliane and son-in-law Eustace of Breteuil threatened to join the baronial revolt.
 Hostages were exchanged in a bid to avoid conflict, but relations broke down and both sides mutilated their captives.
-Henry attacked and took the town of Breteuil, Eure, despite Juliana's attempt to kill her father with a crossbow.
+Henry attacked and took the town of Breteuil, Eure, despite Juliane's attempt to kill her father with a crossbow.
 In the aftermath, Henry dispossessed the couple of almost all of their lands in Normandy.